btroller/btroller.github.io/index.md

 OTP shouldn't be used for anything serious.
 It uses `/dev/random` as a source of random values when generating pads, which is more random than C's `rand()` but still pseudorandom.
 However, if you have a [source of truly random data](https://en.wikipedia.org/wiki/Hardware_random_number_generator) available to you, you can still use OTP to encrypt and decrypt data using that truly random data as a one-time pad.

 # Notable Class Projects

+## Senior Project — LC-3 Simulator for macOS

+This project is in its early stages, but I plan to write a native Mac version of an LC-3 simulator.
+I expect this to be useful to students at Cal Poly and other schools who are learning the LC-3 architecture while using Macs.
+In my experience, they typically resort to using the web-based simulator written by a former Cal Poly student.
+This works well enough, but I think I can improve the experience for students using Macs significantly.

+I expect to generally recreate the commonly-used Windows version of the simulator and go from there.

 ## [Intro to Software Engineering — Super CSC FighterZ](https://github.com/TraceRainbolt/SuperCSCFighterZ)